mitkox/AKS-Edge/hands-on/install/install.md

 kubectl describe pod kube-apiserver -n kube-system
  ```

-Collect the AKS Edge Logs after the deployment and review them as they are all inforamtion you need for troubleshooting on one place.
+Collect the AKS EE Logs after the deployment and review them as they are all information you need for troubleshooting on one place.

 ```bash
 Get-AksEdgeLogs